 Each course in the program highlights competencies to ensure understanding, skill development, and engagement towards independent practice.
-These competencies are used as educational building blocks in a sequence of social work courses designed to prepare the entry-level bachelor of social work professional for practice.
-Accompanying these competencies are practice behaviors that we expect students to achieve.
+These competencies are used as educational building blocks in a sequence of social work courses designed to prepare you as an entry-level bachelor of social work professional.
+Accompanying these competencies are practice behaviors that we expect you to achieve.

-Consider the activities or skills that will describe and support the evaluation of the professional competencies.
+Consider the activities and skills identified and provide supportive documentation for this evaluation.
 The competencies are the desired learning results.
-We are interested to what extent the student has accomplished them, how they accomplished them, and what future development you would recommend.
+We are interested to what extent you, the student, has accomplished these competencies, how you accomplished them, and what future development you would recommend to continue to develop this skill.
 Concrete examples are useful.